zerospeedzero/devsecops/README.md

 4. An Instana backend server is deployed within an virtual server.
 5. Access link and account name with password will be provided.

-## Labs for Instana and Turbonomic
+## Labs for GitLab and Instana and Turbonomic
 ### Lab 1 : Deploy and start Robot Shop microservice
 1. Login to  Openshift Web console and input the IBMID provided in the Lab
 Open browser with URL : https://console-openshift-console.itzroks-060000f2ee-hx8q5z-4b4a324f027aea19c5cbc0c3275c4656-0000.hkg02.containers.appdomain.cloud/ (Your IBMID registered in IBM Cloud https://cloud.ibm.com e.g temp2222temp@gmail.com in this lab example)